-Change the Mac OS X Terminal’s Message of the Day
+Change the Terminal Message of the Day in Mac OS X

-Whenever you launch the Terminal in Mac OS X, you get a little message: “Welcome to Darwin!” – well, after you’ve seen it a few hundred times you might be sick of it, or perhaps you’d prefer something more useful to yourself and other computer users.
-There is no rocket science with this at all, its called a Message of the Day and it’s a simple text file located at /etc/motd.
+Whenever you launch the Terminal in Mac OS X, you may get a little message: “Welcome to Darwin!” or a “Last Login” time – well, after you’ve seen it a few hundred times you might be sick of it, or perhaps you’d prefer something more amusing, meaningful, or even useful to yourself and other computer users.
+That little message you’re seeing is the MOTD, otherwise called a Message of the Day, and it’s a simple text file located at /etc/motd.

 Launch the Terminal and type: